 1. Snapdragon 8 Gen 1

-The 8+ Gen 1 fixed the processor’s heating and throttling issue.
-Some reports state Qualcomm was dissatisfied with Samsung’s foundry, and the company never looked back, as it still uses TSMC’s foundry to make its processors.
+The 8+ Gen 1 resolved the heating and throttling issues, leading some to believe Qualcomm was dissatisfied with Samsung’s foundry, prompting a shift to TSMC for future processors.

 2. Snapdragon 888